 The R2T4 calculation will be completed within thirty (30) calendar days of the date of the determination of withdrawal and all unearned funds will be returned to the respective federal financial aid programs as soon as possible, but no later than forty-five (45) calendar days from the date of the determination of withdrawal.

-All tuition charges and mandatory fees, and book and supply advance funds to eligible students for the trimester that were present on the student account the day prior to the withdrawal date, rounded to the nearest dollar, will be included in the R2T4 calculation as institutional charges.
+All tuition charges and mandatory fees, and book and supply advance funds to eligible students for the trimester that were present on the student account the day prior to the withdrawal date will be included in the R2T4 calculation as institutional charges.

 Post Withdrawal Disbursements